 10. Toolsand Electric Pencil Sharpener, Eraser, and Vacuum Set

-It operates on included batteries, easy push-button operation, and two sizes of eraser tips.
-Plus, each item in this kit is backed by the Toolsand brand Lifetime Warranty and supported by the company’s unmatched, American-based customer service.
+Each item in this kit is backed by the Toolsand brand Lifetime Warranty and supported by the company’s unmatched, American-based customer service.

 What is an electric eraser used for?

-When lay people think of erasers, they might imagine Paper Mate’s Pink Pearl, the rubbery coral trapezoid from elementary and grade school.
+When most people think of erasers, they might imagine Paper Mate’s Pink Pearl, the rubbery coral trapezoid from elementary and grade school.
 But erasers can do so much more than buff out a mistake on a multiple-choice test.